-We are a specialist Resource Base (SRB) providing specialist teaching for children with speech, language and communication needs (SLCN).
+Welcome to Denmark class!
+We are a Specialist Resource Base (SRB) providing specialist teaching for children with speech, language and communication needs (SLCN).
 We work very closely with our speech therapy colleagues.
 Places at our SRB are allocated by the Local Authority.

-Our class is supported by a speech therapist for two days a week.
+Our class is supported by an NHS speech therapist at various times across the week.

 This term in science we have been learning about plants.
 For the past few weeks we have focused on trees and have been learning about the different parts of a tree.
 The children enjoyed hunting around the school grounds and finding the roots, trunk, branches, leaves and crown of different trees.
 The roots were especially difficult to find but the children noticed that they were sometimes visible above the soil if they hunted under the autumn leaves.
 We learnt that bark is the protective layer around a tree’s trunk and the children used wax crayons to complete bark rubbings.
 This showed us the texture of the bark which was bumpy and rough.

 This week we have been learning about evergreen and deciduous trees.
 Because it is autumn, it was really easy to spot the difference as the evergreen trees were still bright green whereas the deciduous trees were losing their yellow and brown leaves.
 We walked around our school field and counted the number of each type of tree to complete a tally chart.
 At the end of our walk we had found that we had a lot more deciduous trees in our school grounds than evergreen trees.

 This week is maths week and in Denmark class today we have been investigating maths through art.
 The children were introduced to the work of Kandinsky who used geometric shapes in his artwork.
 The art is very abstract but the children had some wonderful interpretations of what they thought Kandinsky could be representing.

 “Looks like a firework.”
 “It looks like half of a face.”
 “I see a rainbow.”
 “I see teeth.”
 “I can see a part of a pirate ship.”